 The Graduate Certificate in American Culture Studies is awarded to students who complete the PhD in a department of the Graduate School and who satisfy the following requirements:

 - Complete 15 credits of course work, structured as follows and in consultation/cooperation with the student and their home department:

 - The core seminar (3 credits), Introduction to American Culture Studies (AMCS 645).

-- Multidisciplinary courses (6 credits): two graduate courses on American topics (400-level or above) specifically designed in explicitly multidisciplinary terms.
-These may be from within the student's home field of study.
-These are sometimes team-taught by faculty representing two different departments.
-Courses satisfying this requirement will be determined in consultation with the graduate director.
+- Two multidisciplinary courses (6 credits) on American topics (400 level or higher) designed in explicitly multidisciplinary terms.
+Courses that satisfy this requirement will be determined in consultation with the graduate director.

-- Extradepartmental courses (6 credits): two graduate courses on American topics (400-level or above) based in fields that complement work in the home department, to be determined in consultation with the graduate director.
+- Two extradepartmental courses (6 credits) on American topics (400 level or higher) based in fields that complement course work in the home department, to be determined in consultation with the graduate director.

-- Completion of a PhD dissertation in the home department, with the AMCS faculty adviser serving as one of the "outside" readers on the oral defense committee and the dissertation defense committee.
+- Completion of a PhD dissertation in the home department, with the AMCS faculty adviser often serving as one of the "outside" readers on the oral defense committee and the dissertation defense committee.